- Education and Science»

 The Department of Preventive Service was created to draw attention to, and resolve if possible, the dangers of disease, exposure, extreme rigors of army life, and inadequate supplies or transportation, to the troops.
 Within the Department were employed squads of medical inspectors who visited camps, hospitals and transports of each Army Corps in the field.
 It is no exaggeration to say that they brought a level of care, informative data, and preventative measures that helped troops stay healthier than might otherwise have been possible.

 The Department of General Relief was the busiest, if not biggest, department in the Sanitary Commission.
 It was tasked with supplying food, clothing, bandages, hospital furniture, and medicines to the wounded on the battlefield and to the sick and wounded in camp and in hospitals.
 As can readily be seen, this Department had the most hazardous duty.
 Providing for the wounded on the battlefield carried great risk.
 To aid themselves in not becoming targets of hostile activity, these USSC Volunteers sewed Sanitary Commission pennants onto their tents and ambulances, indicating to the enemy that they were not combatants.
+According to Dr. Herschel L. Stroud in a recent article on flags of the U. S. Sanitary Commission, "the manner of getting the wounded from the battlefield to an aid or dressing station, and thence to a field hospital, was made possible by the use of flags."
+The pennant was 24 inches by 12 inches in size, and was sewn onto a tent indicating the Sanitary Commission station in the field.
 The risk was still great, however.
 On the field of combat, stray shots flew everywhere.
 Also, the pennants were not always seen clearly by the enemy, so more accurate firing came as often as not.

 The Department of Special Relief administered Soldier Homes.
 These homes furnished shelter, food and, medical treatment to troops that “fell through the cracks”.
 These were troops that were on furlough or sick leave, were new recruits or stragglers, or were left behind by their Regiments or permanently discharged from hospitals.
 In other words, this department provided for these men when the government could not.
 If these troops were with their units, they received their needs via their Quartermasters.
 If they were at home, their families took over the provisioning.
 Rather, these men were in some sort of temporary “limbo” status until they got to their ultimate destinations, and the Special Relief made that limbo much more comfortable and manageable.